 “If the world continues burning fossil fuels and emitting greenhouse gases at the current rate, it could rise by 4 degrees—a fact that the Trump Administration, which withdrew the United States from the Paris Agreement, in June, 2017, (has) acknowledged.”

 It points out that “civilisation is at stake” and refers to things as “climate genocide”.
-It stresses that the consensus is a 4 degree increase is most likely within this course of this ventures and breaks down how the pot will hit boiling point.
+It stresses that the consensus is a 4 degree increase is most likely and breaks down how the pot will hit boiling point.

 At 2 degrees: